Loremaster/railstutorial_app/README.markdown

 #**Version 1.1.1b**

+ - Few fixes of new errors in tests.

  - Added capistrano gem and launched application on the vds.

  - Switched from Texticle to Sphinx & Thinking Sphinx.